Cincinnati's Swifton Center

 Springdale, Ohio

 Greater Cincinnati's second shopping mall was developed by a joint venture of Federated Department Stores and Baltimore's Joseph Meyerhoff.
-The single-level, open-air complex was designed by Kenneth Cameron Mitchell and Cyrus L. Baxter.
-It was built on a 72-acre site, located 13 miles north of downtown Cincinnati's Fountain Square, in suburban Springdale.
+The single-level, open-air complex was designed by Baltimore's Kenneth Cameron Miller, Cincinnati's Cyrus L. Baxter and Raymond Loewy, of New York City.
+The mall was built on a 72-acre site, located 13 miles north of downtown Cincinnati's Fountain Square, in suburban Springdale.

 The ultra-modern shopper's mall encompassed approximately 500,000 leasable square feet, with a tenant list of fifty-one stores and services.
-A 3-level (170,000 square foot) Shillito's stood on the north end, with a 3-level (110,000 square foot), Cincinnati-based H & S Pogue on the south.
+A 3-level (170,000 square foot) Shillito's stood on the north end, with a 2-level (110,000 square foot), Cincinnati-based H & S Pogue presiding over the south.

 A formal grand opening was held on September 26, 1960.
 In attendance were Jeffrey Lazarus, Fred Lazarus III (President of Shillito's), James W. Petty (President of H & S Pogue), Joseph Meyerhoff and Gustave Neuss (Mayor of Springdale).
 Marian Spelman, popular WLWT vocalist, sang the "Star Spangled Banner."
 Music was provided by the Princeton High School Band.